 Sanitizing and cleaning a car’s interior is not that difficult, but a car’s interior is less durable than a work table or a laptop and you want to clean them without damaging them.
 So what do you do?
 Don’t worry, with some exceptions, there are many cleaning solutions found in the house that kill the Covid-19 virus in a car without damaging its interior.

 First up are the common alcohol solutions, which contains at least 60 percent alcohol.
 For the most part, nearly every interior surface of a car can be cleaned with isopropyl alcohol.
 Isopropyl alcohol is applicable and safe to be used on a car’s surfaces from plastic trims to painted chrome to imitation leather.
 Whether it’s plastic, a painted surface or leather, there’s no signs of degradation when exposed to pure isopropyl alcohol.
 On the other hand, car leather and imitation leather with urethane coatings can be cleaned with alcohol, but over time they are susceptible to damage and discolouration.
 Therefore, all-leather interiors require the use of a proper leather cleaner and conditioner.

 Whatever you do, don’t use bleach or hydrogen peroxide on the inside of your car.
-Bleach kills covid virus but it will likely damage your car’s upholstery.
+Bleach kills the virus but it will likely damage your car’s upholstery.
 Also, ammonia-based cleaners are not advisable on car touch screens, as they can damage their anti-glare and anti-fingerprint coatings.

 Lastly, when cleaning the interior be sure to use a microfiber cloth on all surfaces.
-A microfiber is made of a fabric that consists of tiny little loops to capture and sweep away dirt and dust particles before they can scratch delicate or shiny surfaces.
+A microfibre is made of a fabric that consists of tiny little loops to capture and sweep away dirt and dust particles before they can scratch delicate or shiny surfaces.